troobadure/airbus-ship-detection/README.md

 # Airbus Ship Detection using Tensorflow, U-Net and Dice

-This repository is a solution for [Airbus Ship Detection Challenge](https://www.kaggle.com/c/airbus-ship-detection/overview) implemented as a test task for Winter`24 Data Science Internship at WINSTARS.AI.
+This repository is a solution for [Airbus Ship Detection Challenge](https://www.kaggle.com/c/airbus-ship-detection/overview).
 It features U-Net deep neural network architecture modified with Dropout layers and variations of dice score used for loss and metrics.

 ## DESCRIPTION